Himanshu1225/Gym-Website-Template/README.md

 # Gym-Website-Template

-This is the first website template which is created using Html and Css.
+This is the Dance website template which is created using Html and Css.